-SW: Do you use it and what is it for?
+SW: Do you use it, and what is it for?

 RB: I don't use it that often.
-It's as a tool to communicate with staff.
-If you're having issues trying to gather data, if the crews are being difficult, it's a good tool for that.
-Just to let people know here on land that your trip might be a little difficult or if there's a safety issue or anything like that.
-That can also be used just to communicate with family here and there.
+It's a tool to communicate with staff.
+If you're having issues trying to gather data, if the crew's being difficult, it's a good tool for that just to let people know here on land that your trip might be a little difficult, or if there's a safety issue, or anything like that.
+It can also be used just to communicate with family here and there.
 That's what I use it mostly for.
-If I know I'm coming in but I know I'm going to be coming in like 2:00 a.m.
-I'll give my wife a heads up saying, "Hey, no one's breaking into the house.
-It's just me showing up throughout the morning [laughter]."
+If I know I'm coming in, but I know I'm going to be coming in like 2:00 in the morning, I'll give my wife a heads up saying, "Hey, no one's breaking into the house.
+It's just me showing up around two o'clock in the morning." [laughter]

-SW: Tell me more about you.
-What would your debriefers say about you and your trip data?
+SW: Would your debriefers say about you and your trip data?

-RB: Oh, my debriefers in the past and my current ones say that my stuff looks pretty good when it comes in.
+RB: My debriefers in the past and my current ones say that my stuff looks pretty good when it comes in.
 There's not a whole lot that needs to be done with it.
-I mean few things here and there.
+I mean, a few things here and there.
 But for the most part, it's pretty good.